Production & Technical Arts: Stage & Screen

 BA (Hons) Production & Technical Arts Year Three (optional top-up year)

-Students who successfully complete our FdA at the required level may apply to progress to the one-year top-up BA (Hons) qualification.
+Applicants for the BA (Hons) Top Up courses will be expected to have achieved a good pass at Foundation Degree level in a relevant subject (normally with a classification of Merit), or be able to demonstrate equivalent learning in a professional environment.
 This course enables students to specialise in one discipline and develop advanced production skills in that area.
 Students may choose from the following specialism options: Lighting, Sound, Stage Management, Production Management, Scenic Construction or Screen & Audio.
 Content includes 10 to 12 weeks of work-based learning, a senior production role on a number of public LAMDA productions and a self-directed project.

 In their second year all students complete two six-week work placements within the entertainment industry, offering professional experience in an area of the student’s choice.
 LAMDA is currently the only UK drama school to offer two placements as standard.
 Many students go on to secure employment with their placement companies after graduation.